Ajax (Francis Freeman)

-Francis Freeman (also known as Ajax) is a supervillain appearing in American comic books published by Marvel Comics.
+Francis Freeman, also known as Ajax, is a supervillain appearing in American comic books published by Marvel Comics.
 Created by writer Joe Kelly and artist Walter A. McDaniel, the character first appeared in Deadpool #14 (March 1998).

+Ed Skrein portrayed Freeman in the 2016 film Deadpool.

 Fictional character biography

-Francis Freeman, also known as "The Attending", is an enforcer at Emrys Killebrew's laboratory, known as the Workshop.
-He works with Killebrew to experiment on Wade Wilson, among others.
-After becoming Deadpool, Wade apparently kills Freeman.
+Francis Freeman is the former enforcer at Emrys Killebrew's laboratory, known as the Workshop.
+He possesses enhanced strength and intuitive capability, as well as subcutaneous implants that give him superhuman speed and agility.

+Having grown annoyed with his test subject Wade Wilson, Killebrew allows Freeman to kill him.
+Freeman removes Wilson's heart, but his healing factor activates and regenerates his heart.
+The entire series of events costs Wilson his sanity.
+As Deadpool, he hunts down and seemingly kills Freeman.

-Years later, Freeman resurfaces under the name Ajax and kills many members of Weapon X to exact revenge on Deadpool.
-Deadpool later kills Ajax by snapping his neck.
+Freeman resurfaces years later using the codename of Ajax.
+He hunts down and kills many of the surviving members of Weapon X to exact revenge on Deadpool.
+Ajax punches Deadpool off a cliff, but he survives.
+Deadpool has Ajax plunge them both into a lake, short-circuiting Ajax's armor and enabling Deadpool to kill him by snapping his neck.

-Blackheart later releases Ajax from Hell in an attempt to prevent Deadpool and Thanos from meddling in his plot to overthrow Mephisto.
-Ajax, now calling himself Abyss Man, locates and attempts to kill the two before they defeat him.
+Blackheart releases Ajax from Hell in an attempt to prevent Deadpool and Thanos from meddling in his plot to overthrow Mephisto.
+Ajax, now calling himself Abyss Man, locates and attempts to kill the pair, but the duo subdue him and turn him into a gateway to Hell with the help of Black Talon.

 Powers and abilities

 Francis has enhanced strength and intuitive capacity, as a result of genetic modifications by Killebrew.
 After receiving implants, he gained superhuman speed and agility.
 His nerves were also removed to increase his tolerance for pain.